nithril/nithril.github.io/_posts/2016-01-15-analysis-benchmark-how-misusing-java-8-lambdas-and-streams-can-make-your-code-5-times-slower.markdown

 In my opinion a better title would be `Benchmark: How Misusing Autoboxing Can Make Your Code 5 Times Slower`.

 Java is a subtle language and optimizing could be complex and benchmarking could be hard.
-Java library does not implement for wrapper class the counterpart methods which operate on primitive.
+Java library does not implement for wrapper classes the counterpart methods which operate on primitives.
-It relies on autoboxing and unboxing and the Java compiler and JIT could not be able to optimize the code.
+It relies on autoboxing and unboxing and the Java compiler and JIT could not be able to fully optimize the code.

 Anyway for this use case (max of a list), stream and lambda are not slower than a `for` statement.
  On the contrary they seem faster.
 I do not have yet analyse why, maybe in a part 2.